DPDmancul/dotfiles/src/installation/index.md

 ```
 -->

-1. Run the live image of NixOs.
+1. Run the live image of NixOS.
 2. Switch to root:
    ```sh
    sudo -i